 4. Verbal repetition or rehearsal

 Children will often mumble or talk' to themselves as a compensatory strategy.
-They are in fact trying to keep the auditory message fresh in their short-term memory until they can attach meaning to it or decode it.
+They are in fact trying to keep the information fresh in their short-term memory until they can attach meaning to it or decode it.

 5. Inconsistency in learning and require extensive review of previously learned material

-Children with often have difficulty with organised storage of new information into long-term memory for later use.
+Children with often have difficulty with organising and storing new information into long-term memory for later use.
 It is therefore often not available for retrieval and use the next day.
 The content often needs to be taught over and over again or requires extensive review to reach the place they were yesterday.

 6. Recognises language errors but can't fix them